MathBH/Tree-Graph-Visualizer/README.txt

 Basic Commands:
 ---------------

+"Open file" button is situated in the upper left corner.

 -	Hold down the middle mouse button and drag to move the camera.
 -	Use the mouse wheel to zoom in or out.
 -	Use left click to select a node/edge.